-Assistant Superintendent for Curriculum Betty Ann Wykes spoke about the strategic priorities the School District is dealing with including:
+Assistant Superintendent for Curriculum Betty Ann Wyks spoke about the strategic priorities the School District is dealing with including:

-- Student Achievement The District is implementing the Common Core (the current fourth grade class will be the first class held to the Common Core standards); implementing curriculum revisions; implementing their approach to secondary remediation intervention; offering 23 different AP exams to students; expanding elective offerings at the high school and middle school; focusing on teacher effectiveness and training; and implementing behavior reinforcement initiatives. - Fiscal responsibility The District has implemented programs to track staff attendance; is looking for staffing efficiencies; put forth a budget with a 1.64% increase; is trying to maintain technology initiatives; and, created a Tax Cap Task Force.
+- Student Achievement The District is: implementing the Common Core (the current fourth grade class will be the first class held to the Common Core college and career readiness standards at high school graduation); implementing curriculum revisions; implementing their approach to remediation intervention; offering 23 different AP exams to students; and, expanding elective offerings at the high school and middle school.
+Information was provided regarding standardized test results; students receiving special recognition; and, students taking multiple AP examinations. - Teacher Training The District has been focusing on teacher effectiveness and training.
+Information was provided on various programs that are being offered for teachers.

-- Facility needs The District is allocating money for building needs; looking to hire additional staff when the construction is completed; and providing for custodial services.
-The construction project is on track to be completed by the opening of school in September. - Community Engagement The District is concerned with student data privacy; and implementing additional technology to improve communication with the community. - Staffing Several upcoming retirements have or will be announced.
+- Quality of Care The District has policies and practices in place that support positive behavior among students, and character education programs are in place in the schools. - Fiscal responsibility The District: has implemented programs to track staff attendance; is looking for staffing efficiencies in order to obtain the most effective use of staff time; proposed a budget with a 1.64% increase; is trying to maintain technology initiatives; and, has created a Tax Cap Task Force, to help with advocacy efforts. - Facility needs The District is: allocating money for building needs; looking to hire additional staff when the construction is completed; and, providing for custodial services.
+The construction project is on track to be completed by the opening of school in September. - Community Engagement The District is concerned with student data privacy; and, is implementing additional technology to improve communication with the community. - Staffing Several upcoming retirements have or will be announced.